AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 ```
 docker build -t name-of-your-image .
 ```
-Once install all required components will be within your image.
+Once done, all required components will have been installed within your image.

 ## Running the program